omercsp/copilot-chat.vim/README.md

 ## Features

 ### Model Selection
-`:CopilotModels` brings up a buffer for of all the available models for you to choose from.
+`:CopilotChatModels` brings up a buffer for of all the available models for you to choose from.
 Simply press `<Enter>` in normal mode on the model you would like to use.
 New chats will use the selected model.

 ### Add Selection to Chat
 By default, this is configured to `<Leader>a` when in visual mode.